-The most obvious way of backdooring web pages is to perform Cross-Site Scripting (XSS).
+The most obvious way of maliciously infecting web pages is to perform Cross-Site Scripting (XSS).
 In practice, XSS vulnerabilities can be persistent and non-persistent.
 Depending on the type, the attacker has various degree of control.
-The persistent vector produces better results and it last longer, where non-persistent vector lasts a single hit, although it is possible for the attacker to take control of the user browser by using social engineering techniques (mind hacking).
+The persistent vector produces better results and it lasts longer, where non-persistent vector lasts a single hit, although it is possible for the attacker to take control of the user browser by using other techniques.
 Here I am trying to explore another vector that can permanently take control of the user web experience.

 IMHO, there are three types of web page backdoors: non-persistent, persistent and global persistent.
 Non-persistent backdoors occur on a single XSS vulnerable page (hit).
 Persistent backdoors a bit better because they can occur on one or more XSS vulnerable pages most probably coming from the same domain (site).
 Global persistent backdoors occur on all domains (sites) and in theory they can last forever.

-Global persistent backdoors do not relay on the server being vulnerable to XSS or any other type of server related vulnerability.
-This types of backdoors takes advantage of the current browser environment being vulnerable.
-In fact, global persistent backdoors exploit browser functionalities.
+Global persistent backdoors do not rely on the server being vulnerable to XSS or any other type of server related vulnerability.
+Global persistent backdoors exploit browser functionalities.

 In order to install global persistent backdoor the attacker can exploit known browser vulnerabilities which allow silent installation of new functionalities, exploit known extension vulnerabilities which allow Cross Context Scripting (execution of malicious web content in the browser context) or exploit the user’s trust (trojaning).